How is the STAT test scored?

 Universities set their own minimum scores for entry into each course; ACER does not have access to this information.

 STAT results are not comparable to ATARs and ACER cannot provide an ATAR equivalent score.

 Do you need another copy of your results?

 You should contact the organisation that you booked your STAT sitting with to request a duplicate copy.
 You may be charged a fee for this service.

-For results received from NSW STAT test sittings after to 30 June 2016, please login to your ACER User Account.
+For results received from NSW or ACT STAT test sittings after 30 June 2016, please login to your ACER User Account.

 For results received from overseas STAT test sittings prior to 30 May 2016, contact TISC (08) 9318 8000.